t3rrybb/next/README.md

 # next
-A tool to scrape websites for the next item.
+A tool to scrape websites for the next link.